palakons/ROS1/Palakon_ROS_Final_VISTEC_2_2020.md

 ## 4. Start SLAM

-There are two ways we can try in this tutorial: BAG file (VLL Room [VISTEC](vistec.ac.th)/Loop-closures), and video stream from the TurtleBot3
+There are two ways we can try in this tutorial: BAG file, and video stream from the TurtleBot3

 ### 4.1.
 SLAM from BAG file data